 - Remove the saucepan from the heat and allow it to cool completely.

-- Once cool strain the through a fine-mesh strainer making sure to squeeze any excess juice from the strawberries.
+- Once cool, strain through a fine-mesh strainer, squeezing any excess juice from the strawberries.
 Transfer the simple syrup into a bottle or jar, using a funnel if needed.

 - Use the simple syrup in your favorite cocktail or drink.
 Refrigerate in an air-tight container for up to 2 weeks.